vytautasmatukynas/Employee-Management-REST-API-Java-Spring/README.md

 This is simple back-end API for `Employee Management Application`.
 Can find front-end at this repository: [JS-REACT]()

-API has basic inMemory authentication and all CRUD operations:
+API has all CRUD operations:
 1. Get Employees.
 2. Get Employee.
 3. Add Employee.